ABOUT RUSSELL HEATH

 Two different circumstances drove me to coaching.
 First, by the time I was in my 40s, I was tired of being who I was.
 I was an adventurer—I’d climbed mountains, canoed rivers, biked the spine of the Rockies, and I had been twice around the world—most recently alone in a small sailboat.

-Great fun, but I was also a loner, nor was I making a contribution to other people or to the planet.
-You’d think it would be easy to invite someone out for a drink or to volunteer down at the food pantry.
+Great fun, but I was also a loner—and alone.
+You’d think it would be easy to invite someone out for a drink.
 You’d think—but no matter how hard I tried, nothing made a damn bit of difference.
 I was stuck; I always ended back where I started.

 Second, I was running a high-profile advocacy group in Alaska, and I noticed that the organization could only get so far—achieve say, 60% of what we were shooting for—and then would hit a wall that stopped us cold.
 It was clear to me that it was my leadership that set the limits on what the organization could do.
 It wasn’t because I lacked the necessary leadership skills; rather, it was that I didn’t have the leadership behaviors to effectively deploy those skills.
 You may, for example, know all the techniques required to be a good speaker, but if you’re timid and mousey on the stage, you’re done for.